This is not a blog, there are no selfies - no

-Where to go?
+Where to go backpacking?
 Well actually just a few ideas - the real planning is up to you with some hard choices to be made.
 This section contains tips on planning and names of some places you may not have necessarily heard of, but certainly require consideration.

 Take a look at this section for information on: necessary jabs / immunizations, malaria prophylaxis, how much your trip will cost, in what form to take your funds, insurance, buying air tickets, travelling alone, visas, guidebooks in the planning stage, travel photography and general safety.

 What will you find there?
 Country summaries are a detailed country by country break down of all the information that's really handy to know in the planning stage or simply for a vicarious trip.
 A whole load of information - constantly updated and added to - more succinct than could (if they featured it) be found in regular travel guides.

-Information on: getting ill and staying healthy, moving around, sleeping, looking after your things/avoiding crime, dealing with beggars and hassle, bargaining and responsible tourism, guidebooks, staying in touch, English language media, books, washing clothes, cultural expectations and culture shock, toilets, buying counterfeit goods, details on drugs and vice, and other tips.
+We have it all covered: getting ill and staying healthy, moving around, sleeping, looking after your things/avoiding crime, dealing with beggars and hassle, bargaining and responsible tourism, guidebooks, staying in touch, English language media, books, washing clothes, cultural expectations and culture shock, toilets, buying counterfeit goods, details on drugs and vice, and other tips.